Domain-Driven-Design-Australia/adaconf-web/src/sections/about.md

 Key dates:

-* CfS open: TBD
+* CfS open: 14th March, 2026
-* CfS close: TBD
+* CfS close: 30th June, 2026
-* CfS process closed and participants informed: TBD
+* CfS process closed and participants informed: 31st July, 2026
-* Public schedule published: TBD
+* Public schedule published: 17th August, 2026
-* Conference day: 19th November 2025
+* Conference day: 19th November 2026
+* Unconference day: 20th November, 2026

 <!-- We will start reaching out to speakers prior to the CfS close, but will ensure we respond to all submissions by the 15th of August -->